-Seniors have three college days for purposes of making college visitation.
+Seniors have three school days for the purpose of making college visitation.
+Juniors have two college days for the purpose of making college visitations.
 Students are not allowed to use more than one visitation day to attend the same college.
 All college days must be approved through the counselor's office one week in advance.
 A "School Visitation Form" needs to be circulated among the student's teachers only so they will know that the student will be absent and so the office knows why the student is absent.